Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Introduction

 \section{Introduction}

 Many combinatorial optimization problems consist of optimizing a given function under a given constraint.
 Constraints often limit the resources available to solve a given problem and may change over time.
-For example, in the area of supply chain management, the problem may be constrained by the number of vehicles available that may change due to vehicle failures and vehicles being repaired or added as a new resource.
+For example, in the area of supply chain management, the problem may be constrained by the number of vehicles available that may change during the optimization process due to vehicle failures and vehicles being repaired or added as a new resource.
+As another example, consider the problem of using a train to transport extracted materials form a number of mines to a port.
+In this example, the number of available wagons could change during the path because of different reasons.
+The question would be how to re-allocate the available wagons to transform the high priority materials first.

 Evolutionary algorithms as general-purpose problem solvers have been widely used to tackle dynamic optimization problems theoretically and empirically~\cite{DBLP:conf/gecco/Yang15}.
 Many theoretical investigations considered the performance of evolutionary algorithms in the dynamic environments, where either the constraint or some properties of the search space might change during the optimization process.
 Neumann and Witt studied the behavior of the simplest evolutionary algorithm called (1+1)~EA on the dynamic makespan scheduling problem, in which the adversary can change the processing time of a job~\cite{DBLP:conf/ijcai/NeumannW15}.
 They calculated the expected time of finding a good quality solution in different situations, where the algorithms either start from scratch and the dynamic changes happen frequently or start from a good quality solution and aim to find a new good quality solution after one change.
 The same analyses have also been considered on dynamic graph problems where a dynamic change might add or remove an edge to or from the graph~\cite{DBLP:conf/gecco/Bossek0PS19,POURHASSAN2019}.
 More recently, Shi et al. theoretically investigated the re-optimization time of multi-objective evolutionary algorithms in the dynamic environment for general linear functions~\cite{DBLP:journals/algorithmica/ShiSFKN19}.
 They proved the beneficial effect of populations in multi-objective approaches dealing with dynamic alterations.
 Their theoretical results have been extended to experimental studies in~\cite{roostapour2020pareto} by benchmarking dynamic knapsack problem.
 Roostapour et al. showed that the simple multi-objective algorithms that limit their population size by storing solutions based on their size perform significantly worse than the others.